 Blocks Edit allows you to use your own host and automate the cumbersome process of getting an image formatted and placed in your email.

-The best way to host your emails images is the same way you host your website’s images: on your web server, or using a content delivery network like AWS.
+The best way to host your email images is the same way you host your website’s images: on your web server, or using a content delivery network like AWS.
 Blocks Edit integrations allow you to connect to standard web servers via sFTP along with Amazon S3 and Google Cloud Storage CDN options.
-You can even connect to your Salesforce Marketing Cloud assets.

-To setup an integration, click on your profile icon from the dashboard and click on My Account.
+To setup an integration, click on the integration icon at the top of your dashboard.
 You’ll see all the integration options available with an Add button next to each one along with a link for setup instructions.

 Adding in images

-Once your integration is setup for your image host, you can start building your email in the Blocks Edit editor and upload an image from your local computer or browse your host to find one to use.
+Once your integration is setup for your image host, you can start building your email in the Blocks Edit editor and upload an image from your local computer, or browse your host to find one to use.
 Your editable template will have images pre-formatted to the right size and resolution.
-So you just click on a placeholder image, upload and crop your new image, and it’s automatically resized and compressed as needed.
+So you just click on a placeholder image, upload and crop your new image, and it gets automatically resized and compressed as needed.

 Exporting for send off